Abedalkareem/Zaina-iOS/Pods/SimpleEngine/README.md

 ## How to use

 ### Game view controller
-First step is to inherit the `BaseGameViewController` it will notify you when:
+First step, inherit the `BaseGameViewController` it will notify you when:
 <br>
 1-Two objects collide.
 ```